 The two comic books by Truong stand somewhat apart from the others, serving as important anchors.
 In a previous review on diaCRITICS, reviewer Nora A. Taylor suggests that, “with these books, Truong has not so much given us history lessons as guided us toward a reflection on the intersections of history and memory.”

-Truong’s was a privileged and transnational childhood, a ‘third culture kid’ long before that term existed.
+Truong’s was a privileged and transnational childhood, a ‘third culture kid’ long before the term existed.
 Though Vietnam’s French colonial past is not explicitly explored, it’s a conflict inherent in his own family’s mixed-race identity.
 His French mother struggles with life in wartime Vietnam.
 Eventually she is diagnosed with ‘manic depression’ and the polarity of that condition is an echo of the polarity Truong sees all around him.

 Growing up in the West, Truong found it a heady time to become a man, fueled by personal discoveries as well as family drama.
-Meanwhile, the war raged in Vietnam and there were key moments where he felt frustrated by the simplistic understandings of the Western world which sounded like “Orwellian Newspeak” to him.
+Meanwhile, the war raged in Vietnam and there were many moments where he felt frustrated by the simplistic understandings of the Western world which sounded like “Orwellian Newspeak” to him.
 His account of this critical period of history feels particularly valuable for the way it broadens what it means to be part of the diaspora, which is by no means a monolithic group.

 Not all Vietnamese are refugees, but all Vietnamese are affected by the war, directly or otherwise.